Manual web application security testing: A complete guide for 2026

 • Discovering hidden or undocumented features

-• Fingerprinting the server, CMS, and framework
+• Fingerprinting the server, CMS, and underlying framework.

 Step 2: Threat modeling and test scoping